DarsheeeGamer/Python-Ollama/README.md

 ## Contributing

-We encourage contributions to make `python-ollama` even better!
+We encourage contributions to make `python_ollama` even better!
 Here's how you can get involved:

 * **Report Issues:** Found a bug, have a feature request, or want to suggest an improvement?
-Please open an issue on the [GitHub repository](https://github.com/DarsheeeGamer/Python-Ollama).
+Please open an issue on the [GitHub repository](https://github.com/DarsheeeGamer/Ollama-python).
 * **Submit Pull Requests:** Contribute bug fixes, new features, enhancements, or optimizations.
 Make sure your code adheres to the project's style guidelines and includes appropriate tests.

 ## License